Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Model

 As a result, at $U\gtrsim U_c$, we obtain the crossover temperature for the formation of the local pairing instability

-In derivation of Eq. (\ref{SCE}) we neglect the long-range nonlocal correlations (\ref{Nonloc_kernel}), as they contribute on lengths greater than $\lambda_{\mathrm{F}}$ and average out due to random phase of the order parameter at such scales.
+In the derivation of Eq. (\ref{SCE}), we neglect the long-range nonlocal correlations (\ref{Nonloc_kernel}), as they contribute at length scales greater than $\lambda_{\mathrm{F}}$ and average out due to the random phase of the order parameter at such scales.
 We will later investigate the role of nonlocality in establishing long-range correlations among the domains.